italollima/italollima/README.md

 <div align="center">

 <div align="left">
-Psst, In the next few months I will be updating a lot with news, so keep waiting...
+Psst, in the next few months I will be updating a lot with news, so keep waiting...
 </div>